 Summer is here and kids are out of school.
 There is no time like the present to get the whole family focused on conserving power and reducing energy costs.
 Since it is summer you might even make a game of it.
 Why not?
 This is when costs for the household can skyrocket, at least in our household.
 Our water bill goes up mightily and we have hefty A/C bills unless we keep it in check.
 The kids run out of the house and leave door open (letting hot air inside), they leave the TV on while they play outside, etc. Yet if we make a plan together and set some goals for conserving energy you may be surprised that it is easier than it looks to save money and conserve energy.
 Perhaps you might even take your bills from last year and try to beat them, using any surplus for special treats.

-I decided to compile a list of some energy savings tips that will you off to a great start:
+I decided to compile a list of some energy savings tips to help get them off to a great start:

 - Use stickers, signs, or Post-its to remind kids to turn off lights, TVs, and power bars, when they leave a room.
 A sign on the front and back doors that asks if they did all these things is a good reminder too.
 That way they will be reminded before they run outside to play.